 In the words of British Columbia's provincial health officer Dr. Bonnie Henry, now is the time to be calm, to be kind, and to be safe.

 While initially spoken with regards to the COVID-19 pandemic, these words hold double meaning when it comes to supporting teens' well-being.
-This isn't an ordinary summer for young people, but there is much we can do as parents and educators to help them thrive.
-Taking Dr. Henry's words of wisdom to heart, Heart-Mind Online has created the following list of evidence-informed practices to nurture teens' resilience during these uncertain times.
+These haven't been ordinary times for young people, but there is much we can do as parents and educators to help them thrive.
+Taking Dr. Henry's words of wisdom to heart, Heart-Mind Online has created the following list of evidence-informed practices to nurture teens' resilience.

 - Breathe, hum, focus: Try these three simple, science-based practices with teens for instant calm.